jchultarsky101/pcli/README.md

           Infere metadata values for a model based on metadata values of other geometrically similar models delete-folder
           Deletes a specific folder
-  assembly-bom
-          Generates flat BoM of model IDs for model status
+  status
           Generates a tenant's environment status summary upload